jdmv26/bt-inventory-project/README.md

 I had the opportunity to volunteer at a beautician's small business where I offered to record their current inventory and answer any related questions.

-The data was recorded on a spreadsheet, upload onto BigQuery and data visuals created using Python and Tableau.
+The data was recorded on a spreadsheet, uploaded onto BigQuery and data visuals created using Python and Tableau.

 ### Problem
 - The business owner would like to improve on how their inventory is organised
 - They would like to make more cost effective decisions

-## File layout
+## Layout

 For the spreadsheet from which sql queries and data visualisations were based on, please see <mark>csv file</mark>.